 Tokenomics Simulator: Simulate Your Own Tokenomics with Space and Tokens Free Engine

-Space and Time added Space and Tokens, formerly Cenit Finance, to the SxT product suite in August 2024.
+Space and Time added Space and Tokens, formerly Cenit Finance, to the SXT product suite in August 2024.
 Space and Tokens is a cutting-edge tokenomics platform designed to help protocols optimize their token utilities and distribution strategies.
-With this integration, protocols can simulate tokenomics, better anticipate token performance and market risks, and build comprehensive analytics and dashboards around their token economy, all powered by SxT's verified onchain data.
+With this integration, protocols can simulate tokenomics, better anticipate token performance and market risks, and build comprehensive analytics and dashboards around their token economy, all powered by SXT's verified onchain data.
 This content was originally published on the Cenit Finance website.

 In the swiftly evolving web3 landscape, comprehending the tokenomics of blockchain projects is crucial.
 However, many projects fail to transmit this message to outsiders.
 A clear showcase of a project’s tokenomics offers potential investors an easy decision making process to know whether this is the right project to invest for them.